-- 15.1 Tariff structure - i) Maximum demand (kVA) plus fixed tariff plus kWh consumed. - ii) Fixed tariff plus kWh consumed. - iii) Unit tariff (kWh consumed) (Pre-payment meters). - iv) Maximum demand (Kva) plus access (Kva) plus fixed tariff plus kWh consumed. - 15.2 Method of calculation - i) The National Electricity Pricing Policy and other guidelines issued by the National Electricity Regulator from time to time will form the basis of calculating tariffs. - ii) To recover the capital cost of supplying electricity through a fixed charge will make electricity unaffordable to many low consumption users.
+- i) Maximum demand (kVA) plus fixed tariff plus kWh consumed. - ii) Fixed tariff plus kWh consumed. - iii) Unit tariff (kWh consumed) (Pre-payment meters). - iv) Maximum demand (Kva) plus access (Kva) plus fixed tariff plus kWh consumed.

+- i) The National Electricity Pricing Policy and other guidelines issued by the National Electricity Regulator from time to time will form the basis of calculating tariffs. - ii) To recover the capital cost of supplying electricity through a fixed charge will make electricity unaffordable to many low consumption users.
 Cross subsidisation between and within categories of consumers will be allowed based on the load factors of the categories and consumers within the category.
 Portions of the fixed costs will be recovered through an energy or time-of-use charge.
 To apply the abovementioned principle the cost allocation basis, cost groupings, tariff components and tariff types reflected in the following tables will be used.